camnick/kloudformation/readme.md

   Associates an EIP with an EC2 Instance.
 #### Spec Fields:
 ```
-  - allocationName # k8s name of an EIP to assign to an EC2 instance
+  - allocationName # string- k8s name of an EIP to assign to an EC2 instance
-  - ec2InstanceName # k8s name of the EC2 instance to assign the EIP to
+  - ec2InstanceName # string- k8s name of the EC2 instance to assign the EIP to
 ```
 #### Dependencies:
   - EIP